Exploring and Benchmarking the Planning Capabilities of Large Language Models: Benchmark

-To evaluate the planning capabilities of large language models (LLMs), we constructed a benchmark suite for planning.
-On these benchmarks, we assessed LLM performance using In-Context Learning (ICL), Supervised Fine-Tuning (SFT), and Search-based Planning.
+To evaluate the planning capabilities of LLMs, we assemble a benchmark suite that appropriately represents various classical and natural-language planning tasks.
+On these benchmarks, we assess LLM performance using In-Context Learning (ICL), Supervised Fine-Tuning (SFT), and chain-of-thought (CoT) methods for planning.

 \textbf{PDDL (Planning Domain Definition Language): } PDDL~\cite{McDermott1998PDDLthePD} is a standardized language used in artificial intelligence for representing planning problems.
-PDDL provides a way to describe the initial state of the world, the desired goals, the actions that can be taken, and the effects of those actions.
+PDDL provides a formal way to describe the initial state of an environment, a goals, the space of valid actions, and the state-transition properties of actions in the environment.
 PDDL has two main components (1) Domain: Describes the general characteristics of the planning problem, including the types of objects, actions, and predicates (conditions that can be true or false).
 (2) Problem: Defines a specific instance of the planning problem within the domain, including the initial state of the world and the goals to be achieved.

-We selected {\bf three datasets that use PDDL}, constructed subsets of them, and additionally mapped these datasets to natural language for an additional evaluation task.
-Additionally, we selected {\bf two native natural language datasets}, containing Trips-Planning and Calendar-Scheduling tasks~\cite{NaturalPlan}.
-For the PDDL-based datasets, we selected BlocksWorld, Logistics, and Mini-Grid.
-We translated the PDDL problem descriptions of all these datasets into natural language to compare the performance of problems provided as formal and informal problem description.
+We select {\bf three datasets that use PDDL}, generated additional subsets of them, and additionally map these datasets to natural language for an additional evaluation task.
+Additionally, we select {\bf two native natural language datasets}, containing Trip Planning and Calendar Scheduling tasks~\citep{NaturalPlan}.
+For the PDDL-based datasets, we select BlocksWorld, Logistics, and Mini-Grid.
+We then translated the PDDL problem descriptions from these datasets into natural language to compare performance when using formal and informal representations.

-In Section \ref{sec:pddl-benchmarks}, we describe the creation of the PDDL datasets and the generation of additional natural language tasks from these PDDL problem definitions.
-Note that our generation code can be used to generate any number of instances from these benchmarks with arbitrary complexity (through the addition of additional constraints or elements).
-For all these PDDL-based tasks, we calculate accuracy of the plan generated by LLM using a verifier tool~\citep{KCL-Planning}.
-In Section \ref{sec:nl-benchmarks}, we describe the native Natural Language Benchmarks.